hhuynh18/sp21/materials/psets/pset-b.md

 	1. Using the original CFG, show what happens when you apply loop invariant code motion (but no other loop optimizations).

-	1. Loop invariant code motion is only one of a multitude of optimizations that a compiler might perform.
-Describe one way that the loop invariant code motion from the previous part might ultimately result in a slower final executable.
+	1. Loop invariant code motion is only one of a multitude of things a compiler might do to produce the final executable.
+Describe one scenario where the loop invariant code motion from the previous part might ultimately result in a slower final executable.
 Assume an implementation that does not create any new temporary variables.

 1. Consider the following program: